Lemonade is a lemon flavoured beverage.

 American-style lemonade: a juice

-Lemonade is a cloudy juice drink in Canada, India, Pakistan and the United States.
+Lemonade is a cloudy, non-fizzy juice drink in Canada, India, Pakistan and the United States.
 It is lemon juice diluted with water, and plus a sweetener, usually white sugar.

 It can be made up from frozen lemonade concentrate, with or without the pulp, or from dry crystal mixes.
 You can also get at stores ready to drink lemonade.
 Some say they jazz it up by adding lemon juice, grated lemon zest, sugar, etc, but at that point, you may as well make it from scratch.

-Most people seem to feel that reconstituted lemon juice sold in bottles does not make good lemon juice.
-You can get frozen lemon juice (which is different from frozen concentrate.)
+Most people seem to feel that reconstituted lemon juice sold in bottles does not make good lemonade.
+You can get frozen lemon juice (which is different from frozen concentrate) in some locales.

 Many people feel that the best lemonade starts from a sugar syrup.